Rank Centrality: Ranking from Pair-wise Comparisons: Introduction

 The computation of the stationary distribution of the Markov chain boils down to `power iteration' using transition matrix lending to a nice iterative algorithm.
 To establish rigorous properties of the algorithm, we analyze its performance under the BTL model described in Section~\ref{sec:BTL}.

-Formally, we establish the following result: given $n$ items, when comparison results between randomly chosen $O(n ~{\sf poly}(\log n))$ pairs of them are produced as per an (unknown) underlying BTL model, the stationary distribution (or scores) produced by {\em Rank Centrality} matches the true score (induced by the BTL model).
-It should be noted that $\Omega(n \log n)$ is a necessary number of (random) comparisons for any algorithm to even produce a consistent ranking (due to connectivity threshold of random graph).
-In that sense, up to ${\sf poly}(\log n)$ factor, our algorithm is optimal in terms of sample complexity.
+\DS{Formally, we establish the following result: given $n$ items, when comparisons between randomly chosen $\omega(n ~\log n)$ pairs of items are produced as per an (unknown) underlying BTL model, \RC ~learns the true score up to an arbitrary accuracy with high probability as \SN{$n\to\infty$}.
+It should be noted that $\Omega(n \log n)$ is a necessary number of (random) comparisons for any algorithm to even produce a consistent ranking with high probability since with fewer edges (comparisons) the resulting random graph will be disconnected with positive probability.
+In that sense, \RC ~is nearly order-optimal.}

 In general, the comparisons may not be available between randomly chosen pairs.
 Let $G = ([n], E)$ denote the graph of comparisons between these $n$ objects with an edge $(i,j) \in E$ if and only if objects $i$ and $j$ are compared.
-In this setting, we establish that with $O(\xi^{-2}\,n\,{\sf poly}(\log n) )$ comparisons, our algorithm learns the true score of the underlying BTL model.
-Here, $\xi$ is the spectral gap for the Laplacian of $G$ and this is how the graph structure of comparisons plays a role.
-Indeed, as a special case when comparisons are chosen at random, the induced graph is Erd\"os-R\'enyi for which $\xi$ turns out to be strictly positive, leading to the (order) optimal performance of the algorithm as stated earlier.
+In this setting, we establish that with $O(\xi^{-2}\,n\,{\sf poly}(\log n) )$ comparisons, { \RC~learns the true score of the underlying BTL model up to an arbitrarily small error with high probability}.
+Here, $\eiggap$ is the spectral gap for the Laplacian of $G$ and this is how the graph structure of comparisons plays a role.
+Indeed, as a special case when comparisons are chosen at random, the induced graph is Erd\"os-R\'enyi for which $\xi$ is strictly positive, independent of $n$, with high probability, leading to the (order) optimal performance of the algorithm as stated earlier.

-To understand the performance of our algorithm compared to the other options, we perform an empirical experimental study.
-It shows that the performance of our algorithm is identical to the ML estimation of the BTL model.
-Furthermore, it handsomely outperforms other popular choices including the algorithm by \citet{AS11}.
-In summary, rank Centrality $(a)$ is computationally simple, $(b)$ always produces a solution using available data, and $(c)$ has near optimal performance with respect to a reasonable generative model.
+To understand the performance of \RC~compared to the other options, we perform an experimental study.
+It shows that the performance of \RC~is identical to the ML estimation of the BTL model. \DS{Furthermore, it outperforms other popular choices.} In summary, \RC~$(a)$ is computationally simple, $(b)$ always produces a solution using available data, and $(c)$ has near optimal performance with respect to a reasonable generative model.